arun912-ux/stream-torrents/README.md

-# Play and Stream torrent files in VLC - Windows
+# Play / Stream torrent files in VLC - Windows

 ### Shout out
 This project is inspired from Bugs Writer [notflix](https://github.com/bugswriter/notflix).
-He used bash scripting, so it only run on Linux based system.
+He used bash scripting, so it only works on Linux based system.

-So this project is totally wriiten for Windows users in Python Language
+So this project is totally written for Windows users in Python and Batch.

 ### How does this work?